Incremental Computing

 Business requirement: Calculate total sales for each type of coffee, excluding lattes.

-The entire process only processes the 3 newly added rows, rather than re-scanning the entire orders table.
+The process handles only the 3 newly added rows instead of scanning the entire orders table again.

 Scheduling Modes

 Incremental computing supports three scheduling modes.
-The same SQL can seamlessly switch without modifying query logic:
+The same SQL can switch between them without changing query logic:

 1. Immediate Consumption on Data Arrival (Real-Time Triggered)